liampond/LLM-RCM/README.md

-## **DISCLAIMER: This repository is outdated and only exists as a legacy reference for the paper below.
-Related work is being done in [LLM-MusicTheory](https://github.com/liampond/LLM-MusicTheory)**.

 # LLM-RCM

 This repository accompanies the paper *Teaching LLMs Music Theory with In-Context Learning and Chain-of-Thought Prompting: Pedagogical Strategies for Machines*, which explores how large language models (LLMs) like ChatGPT, Claude, and Gemini can be taught to reason about music theory using in-context learning and chain-of-thought prompting.
 The study systematically evaluates model performance on Royal Conservatory of Music (RCM) Level 6 theory exam questions encoded in ABC, Humdrum, MEI, and MusicXML formats.